 General living expenses

-If you are just struggling financially and need a bit of breathing space, you can apply for a general living expenses grant.
+If you are struggling financially and you are in genuine need, you can apply for a general living expenses grant.

-Please tell us about your situation within your application and how this grant may help you and your family.
+- Details about your situation and how this grant may help you.

 If you are a non-clergy partner (of any age) in the process of divorce, we may be able to support you with a grant towards legal fees, up to a maximum £3,000.